SEPCheesecakeFactory/SEP3/Analysis/Analysis.md

 # Actors

-- Students - can learn from courses
+- Learners - can learn from courses
 - Teachers - can create course content
 - Administrators - assign teachers to courses and approve course drafts, manage users

 # User Stories

-1. As a Student, I want to be able to see my progress in a course so that I can track my learning journey.
+1. As a Learner, I want to be able to see my progress in a course so that I can track my learning journey.

 2. As a Teacher I want to be able to create a course description, so that I can share my knowledge